ProcursusTeam/procursus-wiki/CONTRIBUTING.md

-# Contributing to the Documentation
+# Contributing to the wiki

 Before you open a new pull request, there are a few requirements that need to be met, but they're not too unresonable.

 ## Contribution Process

 1. Fork the project locally and make changes relevant to what you're trying to add/fix in a different branch

 - Your commit must have specific information about the change you made and what page you made the change to.
 Check the example below